jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ---
 ##Build and deploy using DevOps Services

 Your new project opens in the DevOps Services web IDE.
-When you clicked **Add Git Integration** in Bluemix, you populated a new Git repository with the code that you now see.
+When you clicked **Add Git Integration** in Bluemix, you populated a new Git repository with the sample code that you now see.
 The repository contains lots of useful information, which you can peruse later.
 For now, see how the code is pushed to Bluemix.

 Click **BUILD & DEPLOY**.

 ![Web IDE][16]

-The Simple page opens.
-With this deployment option, the contents of the Git repository are directly deployed to Bluemix.
+The Build & Deploy page opens.

 A deployment of your sample app is already started.
-When it's running, the app is available at the URL that is shown next to “Deploy to.”
-You can view the app’s overview on Bluemix by clicking the app name.
+When it's running, the app is available at the URL that is shown in the stage named "dev Deploy."
+You can see the app’s overview on Bluemix by clicking the app name.

-![DevOps Services auto deploy page][17]
+![DevOps Services autoconfigured Pipeline][17]

-You might be wondering how DevOps Services deployed a Java application directly from the source.
-It didn’t.
-The purpose of this project is to help you get a sample app to run on Bluemix as quickly as possible.
-The app is already compiled and the sample .war file is in the root directory.

-When you make changes to your app, you must build it again, which is a job for the Advanced deployer.
-Click **ADVANCED**.

----
-##Configuring Advanced Build &amp; Deploy mode

-When you switch from Simple to Advanced mode, the Delivery Pipeline service automatically generates a configuration for your project.
-However, you first must configure Advanced Build &amp; Deploy:

-On the rightmost tile, click the gear icon, which represents a stage that is named `dev` by default.
+DevOps Services is already configured to automatically build and deploy the Liberty for Java sample application.
+Undo this configuration to see how to set up Build & Deploy yourself:

 ![A preconfigured Pipeline][52]

-1. On the Deployer Stage Configuration page, click **DELETE**.
-When the confirmation message is shown, click **OK**.
-2. On the Builder tile, click the gear icon.
-3. On the Builder Configuration page, click **RESET**.
-When the confirmation message is shown, click **OK**.
+  1. Click the gear icon on the rightmost tile (the stage named "dev Deploy").
+Click **Delete Stage** and confirm the deletion.
+  2. Click the gear icon on the remaining build stage tile.
+Click **Delete Stage** and confirm the deletion.

-With the Advanced option, which is also known as the Delivery Pipeline, you can configure a builder to compile and package your application.
-Then, you configure a deployer to deploy the application to Bluemix.
+When you use Build & Deploy, you can configure a build stage to compile and package your application.
+Then, you configure a deploy stage to deploy the application to Bluemix.

 ![Unconfigured Advanced Build & Deploy page][45]

-Configure the builder:
+Configure the build stage:

   1. Click **add a builder**.
-The Add Builder configuration page opens.
+The Add Builder page opens.
-  2. For this project, use the default settings: build with Ant and pull from the master branch of your Git repo.
-The builder will find the build.xml file in the root directory and run it during the build.
+  2. For this project, select "Ant" as the Builder, and use the default settings for everything else.
+    * The build stage will pull from the master branch of your Git repo.
+The builder will find the `build.xml` file in the root directory and run it during the build.
 The files that are needed for deployment are copied into the build archive directory.
 The build archive directory defaults to the same directory as the build script path.
-Make sure that the check box for automatic builds is enabled so that when changes are delivered to the selected Git branch, new builds are triggered.
+  3. Make sure that the check box for **Automatically build when a change is delivered/pushed** is selected.

 ![Configuring the Builder][18]